56kcloud/Training/Docker/kickstart/chapters/alpine.md

 ## Task 1: Running your first container

-Now that Docker is setup, it's time to get our hands dirty.
-In this section, you are going to run an [Alpine Linux](http://www.alpinelinux.org/) container (a lightweight linux distribution) on your system and get hands-on with the `docker container run` command.
+Now that Docker is set up, it's time to get our hands dirty.
+In this section, you will run an [Alpine Linux](http://www.alpinelinux.org/) container (a lightweight Linux distribution) on your system and get hands-on with the `docker container run` command.

 1. To get started, let's run the following in our terminal: